mtxr/vscode-sqltools/README.md

 ## Docs

-You can read the entire docs in the [https://mtxr.gitbook.io/vscode-sqltools/](https://mtxr.gitbook.io/vscode-sqltools/)
+You can read the entire docs in [https://vscode-sqltools.mteixeira.dev/](https://vscode-sqltools.mteixeira.dev/)

 ## Donate and Support